 1 USB Port Connect a USB flash drive to share content throughout your network.
-2 LAN Ports (1-4) Connect 10/100/1000 Ethernet devices such as computers, switches, storage (NAS) devices and game consoles.
-3 Internet Port Using an Ethernet cable, connect your broadband modem to this port.
-4 Reset Button Press the button to restore the device to its original factory default settings.
+2 WPS Button Press to start the WPS process.
+The Internet LED will start to blink.
+3 LAN Ports (1-4) Connect 10/100/1000 Ethernet devices such as computers, switches, storage (NAS) devices and game consoles.
+4 Internet Port Using an Ethernet cable, connect your broadband modem to this port.
 5 Power Button Press the power button to power on and off.
 6 Power Receptor Receptor for the supplied power adapter.
+7 Reset Button Insert a paperclip in the hole and wait for several seconds to reset the router to default settings.